hanszt/AdventOfCode/src/main/resources/challenges/ChallengeDay4.md

     pid (Passport ID) - a nine-digit number, including leading zeroes. cid (Country ID) - ignored, missing or not.

-Your job is to count the passports where all required fields are both present and valid according to the above rules.
+Your job is to count the passports where all required fields are both present and valid according to the above bags.
 Here are some example values:

     byr valid:   2002
     byr invalid: 2003